lisaschumann/lisaschumann/README.md

 From design to animation, I love everything that has to do with front end.

-Skills: NuxtJS / Vue / JS / HTML / CSS / GSAP
+Skills: NuxtJS / Vue / JS / HTML / CSS

 - 🔭 I’m currently working on new animations.
 - 🌱 I’m learning to dance Salsa.